hxtree/galaxyops/platform/aws-org-formation/README.md

 The AWS Organization is initialized, managed, and synced using [org-formation-cli](https://github.com/org-formation/org-formation-cli).

+## AWS SSO

+AWS SSO **MUST** be selected for authentication over hard coded credentials for ease of maintenance and security.
+Developers can SSO in to sandbox environments.

 ## Domain Registration

 Register a domain name through Route 53 in AWS master organization.
 In this